ygda-org/programming-guide/sections/section-5.md

 	get_tree().change_scene_to_file("res://scenes/world.tscn")
 ```

-Now when your player falls off the edge, they should turn upside down and fall off the edge.
+Now, when your player falls off the edge, they should turn upside down and fall off the screen.
 The game should then eventually restart.
-But it's awkward how fast the player falls.
+But it's awkward with how fast the player falls.
 Lets slow down the game a little when the player dies.
 We can set `Engine.time_scale` to slow down or speed the game.
-Any value between 0-1 will slow down the game.
-You can edit your `die()` function lie this:
+Any value from 0-1 will slow down the game.
+You can edit your `die()` function like this:
 ```gdscript
 const DELAY_TILL_RESTART: float = 2 # You will have to double this from what you had earlier